 JWTs

 Algorithm confusion.
-If verification accepts alg from the token, attackers set alg: none or sign with your public key.
+If your verification trusts the alg field from the token itself, an attacker sets alg: none or signs with your public key.
+Pin the algorithm:

 const { payload } = await jwtVerify(token, publicKey, {